Is Speed Training Worth It?

 In literature, it is often stated that speed is a motor ability that is genetically determined.
 From an outside perspective, this could be interpreted to mean that investing time in developing the speed of young athletes is not worthwhile since the genetic potential acquired at birth cannot be significantly improved.

 It is true that the proportion of (fast or slow) muscle fibers in our muscles is genetically determined.
-With appropriate training, only 10-13% of the "undetermined," so-called intermediate fibers, can be converted into fast muscle fibers desirable for speed development.
+With appropriate training, only 10-13% of the "undetermined," so-called intermediate fibers, can be converted into fast-twitch fibers that improve speed.

 Why Most Young Athletes Don’t Reach Their Speed Potential